xapian/xapian-docsprint/concepts/indexing/terms.rst

 Terms
 =====

-`Terms` are the basic unit of information retrieval used by Xapian.
-At its simplest, a search is a process of matching terms specified in a query against terms in a document, and returning the best matches.
-A term will often be generated for each word in a piece of text, possibly by applying some form of normalisation, but this isn't required, and there is a very wide range of useful strategies for producing terms.
+`Terms` are the basis of more searches in Xapian.
+At its simplest, a search is a process of comparing the terms specified in a query against the terms in each document, and returning a list of the documents which match the best.

+A term will often be generated for each word in a piece of text, usually by applying some form of normalisation (it's usual to at least change all the characters to be lowercase).
+There are many useful strategies for producing terms.

-In a piece of text, it is common for an individual word to occur multiple times.
-To represent this, a document stores a `within document frequency` along with each term, indicating the number of times the term occurred in a document; this is often used when searching to give documents in which a term occurs more often a higher weight.
+Often the same word will occur multiple times in a piece of text.
+Xapian calls this number the `within document frequency` and stores it in the database.
+It is often used when searching to give documents in which a term occurs more often a higher weight.

-It is also possible to store a set of positions along with each term; this allows the positions at which the words occurred to be used when searching, e.g., in a phrase query.
-It is usual for the positions used here to be a word count (rather than a character or byte count).
+It is also possible to store a set of positions along with each term; this allows the positions at which words occur to be used when searching, e.g., in a phrase query.
+These positions are usually stored as word counts (rather than character or byte counts).

-The database keeps track of a couple of statistics about the frequency of terms in the database; the `collection frequency` for a term is the number of times the term occurs in the database (i.e., the sum of the within document frequencies for the term), and the `term frequency` is the number of documents that a term occurs in.
+The database also keeps track of a couple of statistics about the frequency of terms in the database; the `term frequency` is the number of documents that a particular term occurs in,  and the `collection frequency` is the total number of times that term occurs (i.e., the sum of the within document frequencies for the term).

 Stemmers
 --------